Table of Contents

 Comparison with Other Metrics

 ARR is one of several metrics used to measure recurring revenue.
-Others include Total Contract Value (TCV) and Annual Contract Value (ACV).
+Others include Total Contract Value (TCV), which refers to the total revenue expected from a customer contract over its full term, and Annual Contract Value (ACV), which is defined as the annualized revenue from a single customer contract.
 Understanding the differences between these metrics and when to use each can provide a more comprehensive view of your business's financial health.
 For instance, ARR is particularly useful for forecasting and understanding the sustainability of your recurring revenue, whereas TCV and ACV can help in evaluating the overall value and profitability of your customer contracts.

 We won't go into too much detail about ARR because we've written the book on MRR, and it's really not much different!